vzhou842/victorzhou.com/content/posts/2019-05-09-intro-to-cnns.md

 ### Reason 1: Images are Big

 Images used for Computer Vision problems nowadays are often 224x224 or larger.
 Imagine building a neural network to process 224x224 color images: including the 3 color channels (RGB) in the image, that comes out to 224 x 224 x 3 = **150,528** input features!
-A typical hidden layer in such a network might have 1000 nodes, so we'd have to train 150,528 x 1000 = **over 150 million weights for the first layer alone**.
+A typical hidden layer in such a network might have 1024 nodes, so we'd have to train 150,528 x 1024 = **150+ million weights for the first layer alone**.
 Our network would be _huge_ and nearly impossible to train.

 It's not like we need that many weights, either.
 The nice thing about images is that we know **pixels are most useful in the context of their neighbors**.
 Objects in images are made up of small, _localized_ features, like the circular iris of an eye or the square corner of a piece of paper.
 Doesn't it seem wasteful for _every_ node in the first hidden layer to look at _every_ pixel?